 Business ethics and environmental standards

-As a development-oriented commercial group of banks, we continuously evaluate the relevance of our actions with regard to our concept of development, which goes well beyond the traditional notion of economic growth.
+As a development-oriented group of banks, we continuously evaluate the relevance of our actions with regard to our concept of development, which goes well beyond the traditional notion of economic growth.
 Rather, it is related to a broader sense of responsibility towards the countries in which we operate.

 We as the ProCredit group continuously assess our actions and decisions, not only from the perspective of profitability and our clients’ needs, but also and above all against the impact they might have on society and the environment around us.